daveho/hd6303/README.md

 # Circuits

-So far, two successful circuits have been built and tested:
+So far, two circuits have been built and tested:

 * [Minimal circuit](minimal.md)
 * [Improved circuit](improved.md)